DrDonk/OC4VM/readme.md

 # OC4VM - OpenCore for VMware
-## Please note: Tahoe is not currently supported and depends on changes to OpenCore and other components

 ## 1. Introduction
 OpenCore for VMware (OC4VM) has been built to run macOS VMs primarily on Intel